swiftype/app-search-demo-react/README.md

 To accomplish this, you simply create a file named `.env` in the root of your project directory, and configure it with the "Account Key" and a read-only API key.

 These values can be found within your [App Search dashboard](https://app.swiftype.com/as), under the "API Keys" section.
 Note that by default, you should already have 1 read-only API key prefixed with "search-".
+For additional help locating your API keys, see the [Locating your API credentials](https://swiftype.com/documentation/app-search/getting-started#credentials) guide.

 ```bash
 # .env